 You have advanced past a few in-person interviews.
 You felt like you built a good dynamic with the hiring manager, and you were feeling good about your prospects of getting a job.

-However, you have just received an email from the hiring manager informing you of some bad news—you have not been accepted for the job and the company has decided to hire another candidate.
+However, you have just received an email from the hiring manager informing you of some bad news: you didn’t get the job.

 Getting turned down—especially when you’ve invested a lot of time pursuing a job—is difficult.
 The last thing that may be on your mind is to send a response to the hiring manager.
-However, it is highly encouraged to do so.
+However, you should consider doing so.
 Thanking the person who interviewed you for their time will prove to be a great investment in the long run.

-The job application process can be quite informal at times, and so it may not seem necessary to send a response to a job rejection email.
+The job application process can be quite informal at times.
+So it may not seem necessary to send a response to a job rejection email.
 There are, however, a few advantages of taking a few minutes to craft a follow-up email.

 First, job opportunities—even unsuccessful ones—are occasions where you can expand your network.
-While you may not have been hired, you can still use the job interview process as an opportunity to build your professional network and start building connections with individuals who could be useful to your career further down the line.
+While you may not have landed the job, you can still use the job interview process as an opportunity to build your professional network.
+You can start building connections with people who could be useful to your career further down the line.

-In addition, if you send a response to a job rejection email, you’ll be able to make a continued positive impression on the employer and this might just work in your favor.
-For instance, in the case where the hired applicant declines the position, the hiring manager may bump you up on the list, just on account of your positive attitude.
+In addition, if you send a response to a job rejection email, you’ll make a positive impression on the employer.
+This might just work in your favor.
+If the hired applicant declines the position, the hiring manager may bump you up on the list, just on account of your positive attitude.

-There is also a chance that you were turned down because you weren’t right for a specific role, not because you weren’t a good prospect.
+There is also a chance that you weren’t right for a specific role, which doesn’t mean you weren’t a good prospect.
 If you send a follow-up to a job rejection email, you can maintain a strong bond with an employer.
 This may encourage them to reach out if they are hiring for a position that would be a better fit for you.

-Job rejection letters do not need to be elaborate.
-The email you send should simply thank your interviewers for their time, show that you are still interested in the company, and ask for feedback if you are looking to better understand why you did not get the job.
+Job rejection emails do not need to be elaborate.
+The email you send should simply thank your interviewers for their time, show your continued interest in the company, and ask for feedback.

 Here are the main elements you should consider including in your job rejection email response:

-Specifically, you should thank the hiring manager for considering you, and also mention that you were grateful for the opportunity to learn more about the company and its culture.
+Specifically, you should thank the hiring manager for considering you.
+Also, mention that you were grateful for the opportunity to learn more about the company and its culture.